-As part of our consideration we have due regard to the requirements of the funding agreement.
+As part of our consideration we have due regard to the requirements of the grant funding agreement, and contracts with the ESFA.

 We confirm on behalf of the Corporation, that after due enquiry, and to the best of our knowledge, we are able to identify any material irregular or improper use of funds by the College, or material non-compliance with the ESFA's terms and conditions of funding under the College's funding agreements and contracts with the ESFA.